-PHY 151 College Physics I
+PHY-151 College Physics I

-Prerequisites: DRE 098 or C or better in ENG 110 or ENG 111 and MAT 171 Corequisites: None
+Prerequisites: DRE-097, DRE-098, ENG-002 Tier 1, or C or better in ENG-110 or ENG-111; MAT-171 or MAT-271

 This course uses algebra/trigonometry-based mathematical models to introduce the fundamental concepts that describe the physical world.
 Topics include units and measurement, vectors, linear kinematics and dynamics, energy, power, momentum, fluid mechanics, and heat.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.
 This is a Universal General Education Transfer Component (UGETC) course that satisfies Natural Sciences for the Associates in Science Degree.